Stay (Shakespears Sister song): Synopsis

 In some rare versions the beginning quotes a variation of the opening of William Shakespeare's Macbeth: The original quote of the play ("When shall we three meet again") is changed to "When shall we two meet again", referring to the story told in the video.

 The video starts with a view of a calm night sky wherein a shooting star passes over a full moon and the song begins.
-The camera pans back into what appears to be a hospital room showing Marcella Detroit and her lover (Evans), who is in a coma and on the verge of death.
+The camera pans back into what appears to be a hospital room showing Marcella Detroit and her male lover (Evans), who is in a coma and on the verge of death.
 As Detroit tends to him, she sings to him not to leave her.
 At the bridge of the song, a portal opens and the angel of death, played by Fahey, appears at the top of a staircase, wearing a sparkling catsuit.
-She dances around in front of a bright light whilst mocking Detroit that she cannot save her lover and the best she can hope for is to return safely to her own world.
-Detroit tries her best to wake the man up, while Death slowly makes her way down the stairs to claim his soul.
-The two women begin fighting over the man, making it literally and figuratively a fight between life (Detroit) and death (Fahey).
-During their struggle, the man finally wakes up, and he and Detroit embrace while Death, having failed to seduce him into her realm, walks away in disgust and goes back up the staircase to the light, presumably being the stairway to Heaven.
+She dances around in front of a bright light whilst mocking Detroit that she cannot save her lover and the best she can hope for is to return safely to her environment.
+Detroit tries her best to wake the man up, while Death slowly and eerily makes her way down the stairs to claim his soul.
+The two women begin fighting over the man, indicating literally and figuratively a fight between life (Detroit) and death (Fahey).
+During their struggle, the man finally wakes up, and he and Detroit embrace while Death, having failed to seduce him into her realm, walks away in disgust and goes back up the staircase and into the light.